 Foreigners already in Indonesia who wish to travel domestically are required to be vaccinated (first dose) through the Indonesian government-initiated vaccination program.

 What happens upon arrival in Indonesia?

-If the results are negative, they can continue on their journey.
+The quarantine hotel and PCR tests will be at the expense of the foreign traveler.
 If the result is positive, the traveler will be referred to a COVID-19 hospital – where costs will be borne by the foreign traveler.